Russian conquest of Chechnya and Dagestan: Outline

 Kazi Mulla (1829–1832) established the Imamate, was unable to capture the Avar Khanate to the southwest and died in battle.
-Gamzat Bek (1832–1834) captured the Avar Khanate and was killed in revenge for his murder of the Avar ruling family.
+Hamzat Bek (1832–1834) captured the Avar Khanate and was killed in revenge for his murder of the Avar ruling family.
 Shamil (1834–1859) gained power and in 1839 was besieged for 80 days in the rock fortress of Akhulgo.
 The night the place fell he escaped with a few men.
 In 1840 he re-established himself in Chechnya.
 By 1843 he held most of Dagestan.
 In 1845 Vorontsov was nearly annihilated when he tried to penetrate the Chechen forest.
 In 1846 Shamil failed to take Kabardia to the west.
 In 1847–1857 things were stable.
 The Russians sent a number of expeditions into Dagestan, usually taking a village and withdrawing.
 In Chechnya the steady process of deforestation continued.
 In 1858 the Russians captured the Argun Valley, cutting Chechnya in half.
 In 1859 resistance collapsed and Shamil surrendered and went into honorable exile at Kaluga and died in 1871 on a pilgrimage to Mecca.